Find out more and change your cookie settings

 laminated or waxed paper

-food and drink cartons, such as soup and juice packs
+food and drink cartons, such as soup, juice packs and Tetra Pak

 Many of the items listed above can be taken to the reuse and recycling centre in New Cross.